-- quieter movement – which means you won’t hear the annoying squeaks and pops you normally get with cheaper chairs.
+- Quieter Movement – which means you won’t hear the annoying squeaks and pops you normally get with cheaper chairs.
 This can be especially important in recording situations.

-- more stability – which means your playing could immediately show noticeably improvement, especially in your footwork.
+- More Stability – which means your footwork shows immediate and noticeable improvements in both speed and timing.

 - Better Back Support – which is not only nice for the added comfort, but is essential if you want to continue playing into your later years.